2026 Wisconsin elections: State Supreme Court

-A regularly scheduled Wisconsin Supreme Court election will be on the ballot for the spring general election, April 7, 2026, for a ten-year term on the court.
-The incumbent justice, Rebecca Bradley, is not running for re-election.
+A regularly scheduled Wisconsin Supreme Court election was on the ballot for the spring general election, April 7, 2026, for a ten-year term on the court.
+The incumbent justice, Rebecca Bradley, did not run for re-election, retiring after 11 years on the court.
+Wisconsin Court of Appeals judge Chris Taylor defeated fellow Court of Appeals judge Maria S. Lazar, expanding the liberal majority on the court from 4-3 to 5-2.